kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ![Create Cluster](./images/create-cluster3.png)

-10. Click on CLuster, and attach your newly created cluster
+10. Click on 'Cluster' and then 'Attach existing cluster'.
+After cluster creation completes, you'll be able to see that cluster there.

+Attach your newly created cluster

 ![Create Cluster](./images/create-cluster4.png)